Exponential local energy decay of solutions to the wave equation with $L^\infty$ electric and magnetic potentials: Introduction

 for some constants $C,\lambda_0>0$.
-We also note that this estimate \eqref{eq:1.4} holds for $0\le \lambda \le\lambda_0$ for arbitrary obstacles, as discussed in \cite[Appendix B]{kn:B1}.
-No separate non-trapping condition is imposed for case a) beyond the condition \eqref{eq:1.3} on the potentials.
+We note that the norm in \eqref{eq:1.4} is bounded by a constant also for $0\le\lambda \le\lambda_0$ for arbitrary obstacles, as proved in \cite[Appendix B]{kn:B1}.
+No separate non-trapping condition is imposed for case a) beyond the condition \eqref{eq:1.3}.

 Hereafter, $P$ denotes the self-adjoint realization of the operator $(i\nabla+b)^2+V$ on the Hilbert space $L^2(\mathbb{R}^d)$ in the case a), and the Dirichlet self-adjoint realization of $-\Delta+V$ in the case b).
 For the case a), Appendix \ref{self-adjointness mag Schro appendix} details the construction of $P$ via a quadratic form on $H^1(\R^d)$.
-For case b), we recall from \cite[Section 6.1.2]{kn:Bo} ]that the domain of $P$ is the intersection $H^1_0(\Omega) \cap H^2(\Omega)$ of Sobolev spaces (we define $H^1_0(\Omega)$ as the closure in $H^1$-norm of smooth and compactly supported functions on $\Omega$).
-In case b) we will at times make use of the Green's formula
+For case b), we recall from \cite[Section 6.1.2]{kn:Bo} that the domain of $P$ is the intersection $H^1_0(\Omega) \cap H^2(\Omega)$ of Sobolev spaces (we define $H^1_0(\Omega)$ as the closure in $H^1$-norm of smooth and compactly supported functions on $\Omega$).
+In case b) we will at times make use of the Green formula

 In both scenarios, we assume $P\ge 0$, for which a sufficient condition is $V\ge 0$.
 The domain of the square root of a nonnegative self-adjoint operator coincides with its quadratic form domain \cite[Section 3.1, (3.52) and (3.53)]{kn:Te}.
 Consequently, in case a), the form domain is $H^1(\R^d)$, while in case b) it is $H^1_0(\Omega)$.